University of Massachusetts/Amherst School of Public Health and Health Sciences

-Option 1 is the completion of a comprehensive literature review and analysis of a public health or health care topic.
-Topics may include policy analysis, reimbursement analysis, political analysis, an historical investigation, an exploration of an emerging technology, an ethical issue, a health care management issue, etc. After having the topic approved, students conduct an extensive literature search, including 15-20 articles or book chapters and write a 15-20 page review and analysis of the topic.
+Option 1: Complete a comprehensive literature review and analysis of a public health or health care topic.
+Topics may include policy analysis, an historical investigation, an exploration of an emerging technology, an ethical issue, a health care management issue, etc. The topic must be approvied by the Worcester Campus Director.
+After having the topic approved, students conduct an extensive literature search, including 15-20 articles or book chapters and write a 15-20 page review and analysis of the topic.
 The paper must follow the format of published review articles in the field chosen by the student.
-Prerequisites: PUBHLTH 540, 565, 601, 620, 630 and completion of a total of 33 credits
+Prerequisites: Biostats 540, EnvHlth 565, HPP 601, HPP 620, EPI 630 and completion of a total of 33 credits

 Please contact Linda Hollis for questions regarding registration for the Culminating Experience:

 Instructions for Writing the Proposal

 1. Review the descriptions of Culminating Experience Options 1-3 and decide which option best suits your educational goals.
 The Worcester Program Director, Dr. Jacalyn Coghlin-Strom, serves as the faculty advisor for Options 1 and 2.
 The Worcester Program Research Advisor, Dr. Carol Bigelow, serves as the faculty advisor for Option 3.
 If you would like to discuss the options prior to submitting your proposal, please make an appointment to meet with the Program Director or Research Advisor.